LouisDo2108/CvT/README.md

 # LouisDo2108 modification

 ## TLDR
-This repository was our implementation for the HCMUS-APCS-CS412: Computer Vision course's project.
+This repository was our implementation for the HCMUS-APCS-CS412: Computer Vision course project.
 We investigate CvT on two small datasets: CIFAR100 and Tiny-ImageNet.
-The data is available [here](https://drive.google.com/drive/folders/1T-LFf7GG4OR6jcrV7TZx37ltQwE_M4UC?usp=sharing), including the super-resolution versins using Real-ESRGAN.
+The data is available [here](https://drive.google.com/drive/folders/1T-LFf7GG4OR6jcrV7TZx37ltQwE_M4UC?usp=sharing), including the super-resolution versions using Real-ESRGAN.

 ## Modification
 We modified some code in the original CvT repository: